embeddedkink/lockbox/README.md

 - [ ] Add web-based controller
 - [ ] Allow addressing box based on user-provided ip
 - [ ] Create a key compartment in the box
+- [ ] Perform destructive tests on PLA and PETG versions of box
+- [ ] Assess compatibility with other online keyholding platforms